aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/bzip2archive/_index.md

 Saves archive to the stream provided.

-Writes compressed data to an output stream.
+Write compressed data to an output stream.

 ```